natalieagus/50005-2023/_os_labs/lab2_tinyOS_intro.md

 ## User Programs

 `tinyOS.uasm` also contains code for <span style="color:red; font-weight: bold;">three</span> user programs named `P0, P1`, and `P2`.
 They're located towards the end of `tinyOS.uasm`.
-We will not dive in to deep about who each user programs is scheduled (that will be for another lab).
+We will not dive in too deep about who each user programs is scheduled (that will be for another lab).
 For now, here's all the information you need:

 1. `P0`: Prompts the user for new lines of input and store the input
 2. `P1`: Converts the given input into piglatin and printing it back to the terminal